hxmelab/node-red-contrib-bosch-shc/README.md

 ## Device Node

 Events are received via long polling from the SHC as soon as any state of a service changes.
 Each device has several services.
-A device node either sends the service as a JSON object or a single state, if configured.
+A device node either sends the service as a JSON object or a single state, if configured [https://github.com/hxmelab/node-red-contrib-bosch-shc/tree/4_FixClientCert#get-a-state](this way).

 ![Device node](docs/device_node.png)